OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 enables you to use PostgreSQL on a single machine.
 Your client connects to the server via the internal 'loopback' network connection, and is not visible to other computers unless you configure it to be so.

-Three clients will be illustrated here: the command-line client, :doc:`Quantum GIS <../overview/qgis_overview>`, and the ``pgAdmin`` graphical database client.

 Creating A Spatially-Enabled database
 ================================================================================